nengo/nengo-dl/docs/training.rst

 Users can specify a custom objective by creating a function and passing that to the ``objective`` argument in :meth:`.Simulator.train`.
 Note that the objective is defined using TensorFlow operators.
-It should accept Tensors representing outputs and targets as input (with shape ``(minibatch_size, n_steps, probe.size_in)``) and return a scalar Tensor representing the error.
+It should accept Tensors representing outputs and targets as input (each with shape ``(minibatch_size, n_steps, probe.size_in)``) and return a scalar Tensor representing the error.
 This example manually computes mean squared error, rather than using the default: